 - The user must touch with the surface of the trackpad with only one finger at a time and point directly down on the trackpad surface. - When running Apple Hardware Test or Apple Service Diagnostic, the trackpad will respond in very small movements of the cursor.
-This behavior is normal. - 1.
+This behavior is normal. - When using an AC power adapter, you may need to have a three prong ground to eliminate noise coming from the AC outlet.
+If a grounding plug is not available, instruct the customer to have their palms touching the top case while using the trackpad. - 1.
 Clean the trackpad surface (with the computer off) using a non-static-inducing material. - 2.
 Shut down the system, then press the power button to start the computer. - 3.
-Reset the power manager.
-See new procedures under the Resetting the Power Manager (SMC) heading in the Hardware Troubleshooting Tools and Tips section. - 4.
+Reset the SMC (power manager) as described in "Resetting the System Management Controller (SMC)" under "Troubleshooting Tips and Tricks" in the previous section. - 4.
 Make sure the power adapter is connected to a known-good outlet using the AC power cord, not the duckhead.
 If the intermittent behavior goes away, recommend using the AC cord to provide a grounding path for static. - 5.
-Disconnect the power adapter, and run on battery power only.
-If problem goes away, replace the power adapter. - 6.
 Place the MacBook Pro Mac OS X Install 1 Disc in the optical disc drive, press the start button and hold down the "C" key.
-Check the cursor movement, to see if the problem is software. - 7.
-Check the trackpad flex cable connection to the logic board. - 8.
-Replace the top case. - 9.
-Replace the logic board.
+Check the cursor movement, to see if the problem is software.

+- 6. Check the trackpad flex cable connection to the logic board.

+- 7. Replace the top case.

+- 8. Replace the logic board.